 Tenochtitlan market was the place to barter or exchange goods for other things rather than money, which was called “trueque” and was commonly used by the Mexicas or Aztecs.
 Furthermore, this market was the meeting point for Mesoamerican civilizations and where all the cultural interactions took place.

-Nowadays, markets can be still found in Mexico as really popular and folkloric spaces.
-However, not everyone notices that visiting and knowing about them is an amazing way of understanding our country’s cultural identity.
+Nowadays, markets can still be found in Mexico as really popular and folkloric spaces.
+However, not everyone notices that visiting and knowing about them is a fantastic way of understanding our country’s cultural identity.
 As said before, markets in Mexico aren’t just places where you can sell or buy stuff; they are authentic sources of handicraft and gastronomic techniques and social practices.

 San Juan Market

 Don’t miss a chance to visit this market and try one Spanish “tapa” or a juicy crocodile “mixiote”.
-If you’ve got enough nerve to experiment our Centro Histórico Food Tour you’ll be able to discover the best dishes in this market and get to know it better, understanding why it’s a favorite for some of the best Mexican chefs.
+If you join us on our Centro Histórico Food Tour, you’ll be able to discover the best dishes in this market and get to know them better, understanding why it’s a favorite for some of the best Mexican chefs.

-This famous market is one of the most popular food, vegetables, and spices’ provider in Mexico City.
+This famous market is one of the most popular foods, vegetable, and spice providers in Mexico City.
 Did you know that Frida Kahlo used to go there weekly to buy everything she needed?
 Going shopping and for a walk in the Coyoacán Market was one of her favorite hobbies, and we know many people who nowadays do the same thing as a leisure activity.

-Visiting one of these places is not just entering a world of irradiating colors, aromas, and textures; it is also traveling to the past, getting to know some aspects of Mexican culture, being warmly welcome by everyone inside, and having your appearance and/or rank changed, because people won’t stop calling you “güero/a” (blond), “joven” (young), “reina” (queen), or “rey” (king) while you walk by the stands.
+Visiting one of these places is not just entering a world of colors, aromas, and textures.
+It is also traveling to the past, getting to know some aspects of Mexican culture, being warmly welcomed by everyone inside, and having your appearance and/or rank changed because people won’t stop calling you “güero/a” (blond), “joven” (young), “reina” (queen), or “rey” (king) while you walk by the stands.

 Article by: María José Ordóñez Platas